 Elaine’s short story highlights the life of Sonoma County resident Barbara “Dusty” Roads and how she became known as the one who ignited the Second Wave of the Women’s Liberation Movement.
-As an American Airlines stewardess and airline industry union negotiator and legislative lobbyist to Congress, Dusty fought regulations prohibiting marriage and requiring the firing of stewardesses at age thirty-two.
-It was a 15-year struggle during which Dusty and her colleague, Jean Montague, became the first in the United States to file a sexual discrimination complaint with the EEOC after Congress passed the Civil Rights Act in 1964.
-Although the marriage ban and age policy were succelssfully challenged in the courts, it wouldn’t be until Dusty intervened politically to avert a potential strike over continued contract disputes on those rules. that American Airliknes was forced to overturn them.
+As an American Airlines stewardess, airline industry union negotiator, and legislative lobbyist to Congress, Dusty fought regulations prohibiting marriage and requiring the firing or grounding of stewardesses at age thirty-two.
+It was a 15-year struggle during which Dusty and her colleague, Jean Montague, became the first in the United States to file a gender discrimination complaint with the EEOC after Congress passed the Civil Rights Act in 1964.
+Although the marriage ban and age policy were successfully challenged and overturned by the EEOC (and later in the courts), Dusty immediately intervened politically to avert a potential strike over continued contract disputes on those rules.
+As a result, American Airlines would be the first airline company to overturn them.

 “History in Our Midst.”
 A short story in “SONOMA: Stories of a Region and its People”.
 Redwood Writers 2017 Anthology.